pavaris/kas/wp-content/plugins/auto-post-thumbnail/readme.txt

 TRANSLATIONS:
 · Default: English (always enabled);
 · Russian.
-We need your help with translation APT to your language.
+We need your help with translation AFI (APT) to your language.
 Our goal is to make APT an international and user-friendly tool for everyone.
 If you want to help with the translation, contact us through the contact form in the plugin or send a message at the support forum.
 In return, we will give you a premium license for free!

 https://cm-wp.com/apt/